Renault Megane hatchback (2016-2022) - Engines, drive & performance

-The Renault Megane can be chosen with one of two engines, a diesel and a petrol, while a plug-in hybrid is also offered.
-The first is the dCi 115 diesel, and there’s also a 138bhp 1.3-litre petrol, badged TCe 140.
+The diesel is badged dCi 115, and there’s also a 138bhp 1.3-litre petrol, badged TCe 140.
 It’s the petrol model, unsurprisingly, that’s the better of the two to drive and significantly faster too.
 The TCe 140 accelerates from 0-62mph in 9.4 seconds, while the diesel dCi 115 takes 11.1 seconds.
 E-Tech versions are the most powerful but the heaviest too, so they match the petrol’s acceleration figure.

 Manoeuvrability around town at low speeds is made easy by the light steering, but it also has the effect of robbing much of the feel and feedback rivals like the SEAT Leon offer.
 Iconic and R.S.
 Line feature a ‘Multisense’ system, which changes the way the car responds.
 A Sport mode adds a little weight to the steering but it feels artificial and won't convince keen drivers that it adds much to the driving experience.

 Even the sporty, driver-focused GT Line model can’t match the sharpness of some rivals: the SEAT Leon and Mazda3 are both more entertaining along a good stretch of road but the Megane has just enough ability to avoid feeling too wayward.

 Renault Megane petrol engines

 The petrol engine is a sprightly 138bhp 1.3-litre turbo that suits its six-speed manual gearbox, and accelerates from 0-62mph in 9.4 seconds.
 A seven-speed automatic gearbox is also available, resulting in a marginally quicker 0-62mph time, but it’s slightly less frugal.
 Both have a top speed of 127mph.